mbridak/not1mm/README.md

 menu option that will recalculate the multipliers incase an edit had caused a change.

-## Testing Out ESM Currently only in CQ WW CW
+## Testing Out ESM Currently only in CQ WW

 I caved and started working on ESM or Enter Sends Message.
-Currently it is only working in the CQ WW CW.
+Currently it is only working in the CQ WW.
 To test it out you can go to `FILE -> Configuration Settings`

 ![Config Screen](https://github.com/mbridak/not1mm/raw/master/pic/esm_config.png)

-Check the mark to Use ESM and tell it which function keys do what.
+Check the mark to Enable ESM and tell it which function keys do what.
 The keys will need to have the same function in both Run and S&P modes.
 The function keys will highlight green depending on the state of the input fields.
 The green keys will be sent if you press the Enter key.
 You should use the Space bar to move to another field.